theFong/React-Redux-Flask/README.md

 Boilerplate application for a Flask JWT Backend and a React/Redux Front-End with Material UI.

+*Note*:
+Python 3.7 doesn't currently work due to change in silent swallowing of stop iteration.
+Upgrade will need to take place.
+Currently using 3.6.

 * Python 2.7+ or 3.x
 * Pytest
 * Heroku